Aggregating Direct and Indirect Neighbors through Graph Linear Transformations: Experimental Setup

 All models are trained using the Adam optimizer with weight decay $5\cdot10^{-4}$, early stopping with a patience of 100 epochs and a dropout of $0.6$, except the fixed Laplacian which used a patience of 200 epochs.
-The learning rate for the TAN and SAT models are $1\cdot 10^{-3}$ while the learning rate for the other models are $1\cdot10^{-2}$.
-The tolerance for the GaBP in the Topologic Attention Layers is set to $1\cdot10^{-6}$ and a maximum iteration count was set to 1000.
+The learning rate for the graph linear transformation models and SAT models are $1\cdot 10^{-3}$ while the learning rate for the other models are $1\cdot10^{-2}$.
+The tolerance for the GaBP was set to $1\cdot10^{-6}$ and a maximum iteration count was set to 1000.
 To ensure stable convergence on graphs with loops, we apply message damping with a coefficient of $\lambda = 0.5$.
+For more information on message damping, we provide the pseudocode algorithm for GaBP in the Appendix section \ref{Appendix:pseudocode}.

 For each dataset, we adopt random node splits preserving the original train/validation/test ratios but do not enforce class balance.
-This setup better reflects realistic scenarios where labeled nodes are unevenly distributed across classes, providing a more robust measure of generalization \cite{shchur2019pitfalls}.
+This setup better reflects realistic scenarios where labeled nodes are unevenly distributed across classes, providing a more robust measure of generalization independent of split fragility \cite{shchur2019pitfalls}.
 Each experiment is repeated across 30 random runs, each with independently sampled splits.
 We report the mean $\pm$ standard deviation of test accuracy.

-For TAN, we ensure the graph is undirected and self loops are removed since the diagonal entries of the precision matrix $J$ already encode each node’s self-precision.
+For graph linear transformations, we ensure the graph is undirected and self loops are removed since the diagonal entries of the precision matrix $J$ already encode each node’s self-precision.
 For the other models, we ensure self loops.